 The Valais area has carved quite flat paths into its mountain biking Verbier – particularly with an e-bike – it is now quite easy to get around most of the area once you have gotten a cable car up to Les Ruinettes (Verbier also has a bike park if you’re really into mountain biking).
 These walking paths are also great for hiking in the Swiss Alps in summer.

-⇒ A highlight of Europe is the wonderful Italy.
-Check out my posts on things to do in Rimini, best places to visit in Puglia, wineries in Montepulciano, things to do in Sicily, where to stay in Sicily and my Sicily Itinerary 7 days.
+⇒ A highlight of Europe is wonderful Italy.
+Check out my posts on things to do in Rimini, best places to visit in Puglia, boutique hotels in Bologna, Sardinia boutique hotels, wineries in Montepulciano, Best Italy Ski Resorts, things to do in Sicily, where to stay in Sicily Sicily Itinerary 7 days, 15 Most beautiful cities in Italy, Skip the Line Colosseum Guide, 16 Famous Landmarks in Europe and the 14 most beautiful cities in Europe you may not know.

 There are many downhill mountain biking paths around Verbier that can also provide different photo opportunities – although of course not whilst you are cycling.